For more than a decade I’ve ranted about the ridiculous

 Fighting evil on Halloween.

 But lots of Christians don’t care to.
 They still consider Halloween “evil,” too tainted to redeem, and they’d rather just say to hell with it.
 They won’t even acknowledge the day exists—no harvest parties, maybe a prayer vigil, but nothing else.
 They’re the ones whose porch lights go dark that night, and pretend no one’s home when the cute little four-year-olds ring the doorbell.
-Or worse: Go to the door anyway, self-righteously say, “We don’t celebrate Halloween,” and even lecture the poor little kids… whose only crime was wanting to show off their costumes, and longing for the rare full-size candy bar.
+Or worse: They go to the door anyway, self-righteously say, “We don’t celebrate Halloween,” and even lecture the poor little kids… whose only crime was wanting to show off their neat costumes, and wishing and longing for the rare full-size candy bar.

 If you wanna legitimately fight evil,